CesiumGS/cesium-unreal-vr-tutorial/README.md

 This tutorial will describe the UX challenge, our design thinking, and the Blueprint code for each feature.
 You can follow along from a blank project, or download the project files here to try them out yourself.
 Within each folder you will find a corresponding level which highlights a different feature.
 To see all features working together, open the main level located within the root content folder.

 ### Note on inputs
-We tested the inputs used in this project on Meta Quest 2, and are confident the inputs will work with Meta Quest and Rift devices using the Oculus Touch controllers.
+We tested the inputs used in this project on Meta Quest 2, and are confident the inputs will work with Meta Quest and Rift devices using the Touch controllers.
 We have added reasonable corresponding inputs for other VR headsets such as the HTC Vive and Valve Index, but have not tested them.
 Please let us know if there are any issues.

 If you are using a VR headset not mentioned above, please add the corresponding bindings for your controller for each input action / axis.
 For more information on setting up inputs, see the [Unreal Engine docs](https://www.unrealengine.com/en-US/blog/input-action-and-axis-mappings-in-ue4).
 For an example of setting up inputs across different VR devices, see the [VR Template](https://docs.unrealengine.com/4.27/en-US/Resources/Templates/VRTemplate/) project.